DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ### Incident management teams

-These teams are responsible for ensuring capability is in place so significant threats to the DfE can be detected, contained, mitigated and recovered from.
+These teams are responsible for ensuring capability is in place so significant threats to DfE can be detected, contained, mitigated and recovered from.

 ### Security monitoring teams